michaeltlombardi/pentola-book/manuscript/02-character-creation/e-relationships.md

 ## Organization

-Roll 1D4 to determine the type of organization, then roll on the related table to determine details about the organization.
+To randomly generate an organization, roll 1D4 to determine the type of organization, then roll on the related table to determine details about it.
-Use those details as the skeleton of ideas to flesh out a group of people in the world - Pentola is enormous and varied, far too large and fractured to detail every organization who you might encounter.
+Use those details as the skeleton of ideas to flesh out a group of people in the world - Pentola is enormous and varied, far too large and fractured to detail every organization you might encounter.

 | 1D4 | Table to Roll On |
 |:----:|:----------------:|